Senior Pastor Call Process

 The committee is committed to conducting the process fairly, independently, and prayerfully, while also valuing the institutional knowledge that the current Senior Pastor has gained through decades of service to our church.

-• The church's current Association Pastor, Pastor Jim Reynen, has expressed interest in being considered for the Senior Pastor position, and the Call Committee has communicated with him regarding that interest.
+• The church's current Associate Pastor, Pastor Jim Reynen, has expressed interest in being considered for the Senior Pastor position, and the Call Committee has communicated with him regarding that interest.

 He will participate in the same search and evaluation process as all other candidates.